UNLOCKING VALUE THROUGH COLLABORATION

 THE KING’S CHAPEL, CHELSEA

 Role – developer.
 Also acquired in 2012, planning consent was secured to convert this listed chapel into 2 large houses, totalling 15,500 sqft.
 The houses include underground leisure facilities, off street parking and landscaped gardens, with the interiors delivered by leading international designers.
-Completing in 2019, this scheme is on course to achieve sales revenue of circa £35m.
+Completed in 2019, this scheme is on course to achieve sales revenue of circa £35m.

 ST THOMAS STREET, BRISTOL

 Role – development manager.
 Consent was obtained in 2017 to demolish the existing 4 storey office block and deliver 357 student apartments over 8 storeys, together with parking and amenity space.
 This scheme is currently under construction with a likely end value of circa £60m.

 Role – debt financing and monitoring.
 A £30m debt facility was arranged for the development of this leading city hotel in 2017, which subsequently completed in 2018, comprising 267 rooms over 13 storeys.

 Role – design and planning consultancy.
 Consent was obtained for this market leading Auriens luxury retirement scheme in 2017.
 Comprising 55 apartments and extensive amenity space over 130,000 sqft, this ground-breaking scheme is due to complete this year.